cdoucet/intphys/Exemples/README.md

 NaivePhysics scene exemples
 ===========================

-Here is some code to generate some NaivePhysics scenes, convert them to gif, and build a little html page displying them.
+Here is some code to generate some scenes, convert them to gif, and build a little html page displying them.
+Simply type:

-Do not forget to `source activate-naivephysics` and then simply type:

     make